w3f/polkadot-spec/docs/chap-runtime-api.md

 :::definition
 Contains the scraped runtime backing votes and resolved disputes.

-The scraped on-chain votes data, $SOCV$, is a datastructure of the following format:
+The scraped on-chain votes data, $SOCV$, is a data structure of the following format:

 $$
 SOCV = (S_i,BV,d) \\